pmiklos/docker-byteball-hub/README.md

 ### Changing the configuration

-In order to change the configuration file, stop the byteball-hub container and tart a new one like below:
+In order to change the configuration file, stop the byteball-hub container and start a new one like below:

 ```console
 $ docker run -it --rm -v byteball-hub:/byteball byteball-hub vi /byteball/conf.json